apache/myfaces-homepage/core40.md

 What are the benefits compared to our older versions?
 * 1MB less size
 * No dependencies
-* Up to 15% faster
+* Up to 15% faster (Enable org.apache.myfaces.USE_LAMBDA_METAFACTORY to utilize all performance changes)
 * Much more maintainable codebase
 * Better default parameters, optimized for developer-usability and performance